hassanspaceimam/MT_THESIS_SQL_VIZ/README.md

 Place files in `./csv_files` or set `DATA_DIR` to a folder that contains all eight CSVs listed above.

 **Permission errors creating warehouse/database/schema**
 The loader prints `ℹ️ ... (permission?)` and continues.
-Ensure your role has the right grants, or pre‑create the objects and re‑run.
+Ensure your role has the right grants, or pre-create the objects and re-run.

 **`knowledgebase.pkl not found ...`**
 Run `python build_knowledgebase.py`, or set `KNOWLEDGEBASE_PATH` correctly.
 The code also checks a couple of fallback locations.